slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Hatred is a curse that does not affect the hated.
 It only poisons the hater.
 Release a grudge as if it was a poison.

 Forgiveness is a process of release so the opposite is a decision to hold onto something.
 By refusing to forgive someone, we get to cast ourselves as victims, as underdogs, as injured parties.
 Most important, we get to preserve our status in the conflict — usually, as the person who’s “right.”
 In reality, we only keep the suffering alive for ourselves.
 We are the ones we end up punishing.

+> *"To heal a wound you must stop scratching it."
+-- Paulo Coelho*

 > *"People find it far easier to forgive others for being wrong than being right."
 -- J.K.
 Rowling*